Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Experimental Setup

 \subsection{Datasets}

 \paragraph{Spider~\citep{yu-etal-2018-spider}.} Spider is a commonly used benchmark to evaluate text-to-SQL parsing in a cross-database setting, which requires models to generalize to novel database schemas.
 The dataset consists of 7,000 question-query pairs in the training set and 1,034 pairs in the development set, covering 200 different databases and 138 domains.
-In this paper, we conduct comprehensive experiments on the Spider development set to demonstrate the effectiveness of our question decomposition prompting methods.
+In this paper, due to the unavailability of the test set, we evaluate on the Spider development set to demonstrate the effectiveness of our question decomposition prompting methods.

 \paragraph{Spider Realistic~\cite{deng-etal-2021-structure}.} Spider Realistic is a more challenging version of the Spider development set.
-The authors modify the natural language questions in Spider by removing or paraphrasing explicit mentions of column names to generate a more realistic dataset that reflects real-world scenarios, where questions rarely contain explicit mentions of column names.
+It modifies the natural language questions in Spider by removing or paraphrasing explicit mentions of column names to generate a more realistic dataset that reflects real-world scenarios, where questions rarely contain explicit mentions of column names.
 The final dataset comprises a total of 508 question-query pairs.